Austin Residential Remodel Permit Requirements

 When you DO NOT need a permit

-- Use the City's 'Do I Need A Permit?' interactive tool to determine if a specific project requires a permit based on jurisdiction, property type, and scope.
+- The 'Do I Need A Permit?' interactive tool can determine whether a specific project requires a permit based on jurisdiction, property type, and scope.

 Required permits and forms

 - Residential Building PermitRequired for new construction, additions, or interior remodels of single-family, duplex, two-family houses, and accessory dwelling buildings on one lot.
-Apply via the Residential Building Permit Webpage.
+Also covers Amnesty Certificate of Occupancy, garage conversion or carport/porch enclosure, uncovered deck, and/or pool.

-- Electrical Repairs permit (stand-alone)Required for electrical repair work that does not require formal plan review.
-Contractor must be registered.
-Applied via AB+C Portal.
+- Electrical Repairs permit (stand-alone)Stand-alone trade permit for electrical repair work that does not require formal plan review.
+Contractor must be registered before applying.
+Submitted via AB+C Portal.

-- Plumbing Repairs permit (stand-alone)Required for plumbing repair work that does not require formal plan review.
-Contractor must be registered.
-Applied via AB+C Portal.
+- Plumbing Repairs permit (stand-alone)Stand-alone trade permit for plumbing repair work that does not require formal plan review.
+Contractor must be registered before applying.
+Submitted via AB+C Portal.

-- Contractor registrationStand-alone trade permits (electrical, plumbing, mechanical) require the applicant to be a registered contractor with the City of Austin prior to applying.
+- Contractor RegistrationTrade contractors (electrical, plumbing, mechanical) must be registered with the City of Austin before applying for stand-alone trade permits.

 Fees